home-assistant/home-assistant.io/source/_posts/2020-09-18-mac-companion.markdown

 Rendered image of the Home Assistant Lovelace interface running full screen on a 16-inch Mac Book Pro.
 </p>

-## Automate when you start using your webcam or microphone

-Let's start by looking at some of the coolest Mac-specific features of the app, sensors for all your webcams and microphones.
+## Trigger automations with your Mac

+Home Assistant Companion for macOS adds several new `binary_sensor`s for your Mac showing whether it is active and whether a particular microphone or webcam is in use.

+The "active" sensor reports whether the Mac is being actively used.
+In other words that it is not sleeping, not showing a screensaver, not locked and not just sat idle.
+You can configure the idle threshold in the Sensors section of Preferences to between 20 seconds and one hour.

 Each camera and microphone has its own `binary_sensor` showing whether it is active or not.
 These can enable some really useful automations, especially for those home working at the moment.
 You could automatically turn off the radio when answering a call or close the blinds behind you to improve your video quality.
 To see just how useful this can be in the real world, check out this video of how our very own Frenck is using these sensors in his streaming set up.

 TODO: ADD VIDEO EMBED HERE